 Active, ongoing efforts are being driven at Landshypotek Bank to develop the bank together with the employees.
-On a number of occasions in 2021, employees gathered digitally to discuss the bank's development, in smaller groups and all together.
-As a small bank with some 225 employees, each employee comprises 0.5 percent of the bank and everyone is crucial to the bank's future.
+On a number of occasions in 2023, employees gathered both digitally and physically to discuss the bank's development, in smaller groups and all together.
+As a small bank with some 240 employees, each employee is crucial to the bank's future.

 Close dialogue between employees and managers is important at the bank.
 Therefore, the bank holds regular, structured dialogues between managers and employees.
 The dialogues aim to form an image of employees' work situations.
 Managers follow up the set goals and activities as well as what to focus on for the period until the next dialogue.
+In 2023, employee dialogue has been reviewed and further developed.